 Russell was recognized as the 2018 “Lawyer of the Year” for Patent Law in Chicago by Best Lawyers.

 Russell is active in bar associations, industry organizations, and his community.
 He is a Past-President of LES (USA & Canada).
 He has served on the American Heart Association’s Chicago Board of Directors and was the 2013 Co-Chair for the Metro Chicago Heart Walk.
-He is a Past-Chair of the President’s Council at Chicago’s Museum of Science and Industry and is a member of the Museum’s Advisory Council.
+He is a Past-Chair of the President’s Council at Chicago’s Museum of Science and Industry.
 He also is a Past-Chair of the By-Laws Committee of the Midwest Section of the United States Tennis Association.

 Russell is an author and frequent speaker on Intellectual Property issues.
 For example, he is co-editor (with A. Liberman of Australia and P. Chrocziel of Germany) of “International Licensing and Technology Transfer: Practice and the Law.”
 This publication started shipping in 2008 and quickly obtained a global audience with copies sold in more than 30 countries across six continents.
 His “Top 10” workshop at the LES Annual Meeting consistently is standing room only; he has spoken at numerous LES local chapter meetings, LESI National Society meetings, and AUTM meetings; and he has been an instructor in several LES educational courses.
 For 25 years, Russell taught a course for the Society of Automotive Engineers entitled “Patent Law for Engineers.”